 Keep a journal of your symptoms.
 Recording your mental and physical symptoms on a regular basis can help your doctor make the appropriate diagnosis and optimize your treatment regimen.
 It can also help persuade Social Security that your symptoms are persistent, severe, and legitimate.
 Be sure to record levels and locations of pain as well as any other symptoms you experience, such as exhaustion, insomnia, gastrointestinal issues, or emotional difficulties.

-Contact an experienced disability attorney to handle your case.
-A disability attorney will work with you and your doctors to present the strongest possible case to Social Security.
-Most disability lawyers charge you a fee only if you win your case, and the attorney's fee is collected from the backpay owed to you from Social Security.
+Consider getting legal help.
+A disability advocate will work with you and your doctors to present the strongest possible case to Social Security.
+Most disability representative charges you a fee only if you win your case, and the representative's fee is collected from the backpay owed to you from Social Security.